Neetre/Search_engine/README.md

 ## Requirements

+Make sure to have installed Redis on your machine

 python >= 3.9

 To run the project, you need to have Python installed on your machine.
 You can download Python from the [official website](https://www.python.org/downloads/)